osl_dynamics.models.inf_mod_base#

 • training_data (tf.data.Dataset or osl_dynamics.data.Data) – Dataset to use for training.

-• n_epochs (int) – Number of epochs to train the model.
+• n_epochs (int, optional) – Number of epochs to train the model.
+By default we use the value passed in the config.

 • stay_prob (float, optional) – Stay probability (diagonal for the transition probability matrix).
 Other states have uniform probability.